how to respond to a guy that ghosted you

 Below, I share how to respond to a guy that ghosted you:

 1. Acknowledge you are hurt

-No matter the duration of your situationship or relationship, ghosting hurts and it’s ok to admit it.
+No matter the duration of your situationship or relationship, there is no easy way to process ghosting.
+Because it hurts like crazy and it’s ok to admit it.
 For days, weeks, or months you thought that there is a real chance of a romantic connection.
 And now you painfully find out that the other person does not even respect or value you enough to break up properly.